 However, because capital gains and dividends pass through to the investor regularly, if an investor holds these investments outside of a tax-advantaged account, this can trigger regular tax consequences.

-In other words, if the investor transacts less often with target date funds (no need for a day trading guide or worries about receiving a margin call) than with active management, it can represent a more tax efficient investment.
+In other words, if the investor transacts less often with target date funds (no worries about receiving a margin call from shorting stocks) than with active management, it can represent a more tax efficient investment.

 Target Date Funds Pros and Cons

-Less risk through broader diversification.
+→ Less risk through broader diversification.
 Each target date fund available through Vanguard, Fidelity, T. Rowe Price, Schwab or other companies invests in index funds which track the broader market.
 Available options give you access to thousands of U.S. and international stocks and bonds, including exposure to the major market sectors and segments.
-Possibly, target date funds may even invest in cryptocurrency in the future.

 Personally, I am delighted to see many companies offer default investments into target date funds.
 If an employee never logs into the account once after being hired, these investments are deemed more suitable than purely company stock or equity mutual funds.

 This is because the employee may have different risk preferences depending on where they are on their journey toward retirement.
-For example, defaulting a 22-year old employee into an S&P 500 index fund is suitable, whereas a new 60-year old employee likely would not make the same decision.
+For example, defaulting a 22-year old employee into an total market fund like VTI or VTSAX is suitable, whereas a new 60-year old employee likely would not make the same decision.

 When learning how to start investing money early in a career, these mistakes can be forgivable.
 When retirement is just around the corner, this requires more suitable financial planning.